Collaborative Neural Rendering using Anime Character Sheets: Introduction

-To sum up, our main contributions are: \begin{itemize} \item We introduce a UDP representation designed specifically for anime characters and build a large character sheet dataset containing diverse poses. \item We explore the collaborative inference method of feed-forward neural networks to model character sheets as a dynamically-sized set of images. \item We present a baseline method, CoNR, for rendering anime character images with desired pose using character sheets.
-We show that CoNR has considerable potential to assist in anime video creation. \end{itemize}
+To sum up, our main contributions are: \begin{itemize} \item We formulate a new task, rendering 2D anime character images with desired poses using character sheets. \item We introduce a UDP representation for anime characters and collect a large character sheet dataset containing diverse poses and appearances.
+This dataset is made open-sourced. \item We explore a multi-view collaborative inference model, CoNR, to assist in producing impressive anime videos given action sequences specified by UDPs. \end{itemize}